Red Bull won the 2022 and 2023 Constructor’s and Driver’s Championships.

 Eight 1-2s and a total of thirty three podium finishes highlight the sheer dominance of this beast.
 This car achieved a podium place in all races bar one during the year with Hamilton scoring 17 podiums followed by Nico on 16 occasions.

 Nico Rosberg won the championship by 5 points when he scored second to Hamilton at the last race of the season.

-1. McLaren-Honda MP 4/4 in 1988 (15 races out of 16: 93.75 %)Honda’s RA168 E, 1.5 litres V6t engine dominated the season.
+2. McLaren-Honda MP 4/4 in 1988 (15 races out of 16: 93.75 %)Honda’s RA168 E, 1.5 litres V6t engine dominated the season.
 It was unbelievably fast, reliable and suited for every track.
-McLaren placed this wonderful engine in a car that handled superbly.
+The McLaren team placed this wonderful engine in a car that handled superbly.